 - In the list of tabs on the left, click Extent.

 - Click the option to Use a custom extent.
-Under Extent of a layer, hover over Trails and click the All features button .
+Under Extent of a layer, hover over Trails and click All features .

 The Selected extent boxes on the right update to reflect your selection.

 - On the Map tab, in the Navigate group, click Full Extent .

 The map zooms to the North Island of New Zealand.
 This is the new full extent of your map.

 The date line wrapping and extent settings you made are useful for map navigation in ArcGIS Pro.
 They aren't needed for sharing the map to the web.

 - On the Quick Access Toolbar, click Save to save the project.